 By definition, no one sees a black swan coming, otherwise what black swan would it be?
 Unpredictable.
 Point.
 But the Stanford researchers are not the type to stop at the first (nor the hundredth) difficulty, and for this reason they are trying to change things.
 They are building a computational method to try to predict when the next "unpredictable" event will occur.

 Can we predict a black swan?

-“This work is exciting because it is an opportunity to take the knowledge and computational tools we are building in the laboratory and use them in reality.
-To better understand (and even predict) what happens in the world around us, ”he says Bo Wang, assistant professor of bioengineering at Stanford and senior author of the study.
+"This work is exciting because it is an opportunity to take the knowledge and computational tools we are building in the laboratory and use them in reality.
+To better understand (and even predict) what is happening in the world around us," he says.
+Bo Wang, assistant professor of bioengineering at Stanford and senior author of the study.